Victoria Beckham's New Blush Is (Almost) As Fun As Roller Skating

-Victoria Beckham keeps her ringtone on loud when she's traveling for work.
-I know because, yesterday, we were sitting the same room — well, the same suite, on the eighth floor of Bergdorf Goodman with a bird's-eye view across the southeast corner of Central Park.
+Victoria Beckham keeps her ringtone on loud when she's travelling for work.
+I know because, yesterday, we were sitting in the same room — well, the same suite, on the eighth floor of Bergdorf Goodman in NYC with a bird's-eye view across the southeast corner of Central Park.
 Beckham is poised, upright and cross-legged, sitting on a tall chair addressing six beauty editors.
 I was squinting, the late-afternoon sun spilling in through the glass windows, when Posh's iPhone started chiming.

 Advertisement